US Health Division Team

 - Access to a flex-time policy that allows employees to work based on a flexible work schedule

 - Access to an Employee Assistance Program (EAP) through Magellan Healthcare

 Dimagi is an Equal Opportunity Employer.
 We celebrate and support diversity and are committed to providing a work environment that is inclusive and free of discrimination and harassment.
-All employment decisions are based on individual qualifications without regard to race, color, religion, age, sex, sexual orientation, gender identity, national origin, family or parental status, veteran, or disability status.
+All employment decisions are based on individual qualifications without regard to race, color, religion, age, sex, sexual orientation, ethnicity, gender identity and expression, national origin, family or parental status, veteran or disability status.